rwth-acis/i5-Toolkit-for-Mixed-Reality/Documentation/manual/PieMenu.md

 ```
 Now you need to create the wrapper, that acts as event handler.
 It needs a delete function with a BaseInputEventData as argument that reads out the currently focused object, checks if it is deletable, at which part in the hierarchy the deleting should start and if it then can be deleted, preforms the delete action through the command stack manager.

-To get the currently focused object, you can use the `GetTargetFromInputSource()` function from the ActionHelperFunctions class.
+First, the delete methods needs to to get the currently focused object.
+For that, you can use the `GetTargetFromInputSource()` function from the ActionHelperFunctions class.

-Now, the method needs to check if the object is actually deltable and which part of it should be deleted, which is an important question for object that have child or parent objects attached, because the user can focus only one of the child objects, but we don't want to delete only the child, but thte entire object.
+Now, it needs to check if the object is actually deltable and which part of it should be deleted, which is an important question for object that have child or parent objects attached, because the user can focus one of the child objects, but we don't want to delete only the child, but the entire object.
 The deletability shouldn't be checked directly in the delete function, but with the help of an ObjectTransformer.
 This is because it doesn't only need to get checked here, but also in the event handler of the tools focus events, that will signal the user if an object is deletable.
 The signaling will be done later through the already provided SpawnCurrentIconOverObject functionalities.